SAP/cf-nodejs-logging-support/docs/index.markdown

 Advanced topics, e.g., dynamic logging level threshold, SAP Passport support get covered in the [Advanced Usage](/cf-nodejs-logging-support/advanced-usage) articles.

-Since version *.*.* the configuration of the logging library is customizable.
-Head over to [Configuration](/cf-nodejs-logging-support/configuration/configuration) for further information.
+As of version 7.0.0 the configuration of the logging library is customizable.
+Head over to [Advanced Configuration](/cf-nodejs-logging-support/configuration) for further information.

 For details on the concepts and log formats please look at the sibling project for [java logging support](https://github.com/SAP/cf-java-logging-support).